-OMV Petrom Rejects Report of Gas-Station-Sale Talks With NIS3.
-October 2011. / Uncategorized
+OMV Petrom Rejects Report of Gas-Station-Sale Talks With NIS, Uncategorized

 OMV Petrom SA, Romania’s biggest oil company, said it’s not in talks with Serbia’s Naftna Industrija Srbije over the possible sale of part of its gas station network, rejecting a newspaper report today.